ColumbiaDVMM/CDC/README.md

       }

 ### Installation:
-1. Compile CDC:
 - Hint: please refer to [C3D-v1.0](https://github.com/facebook/C3D/tree/master/C3D-v1.0) and [Caffe](https://github.com/BVLC/caffe) for more details about compilation such as making your own Makefile.config
-    - `cd ./CDC/; make all`
+- Compile CDC: `cd ./CDC/; make all`